 Slashdot asked today if SSDs are “finally worth the money.”

 I’m wondering since when they haven’t been.
 I’ve been buying SSDs since 2008.
+And their price has been falling at a rate faster than hard drives did, historically.

 The justification for the question is the observation that an SSD is “only” twice as fast as a platter drive while costing three times as much.